encryptid/coffee-shop-jquery/README.md

 Spent a lot of time futzing with the CSS, which broke when I added a container for the individual tag items.
 As is so often the case, I had styles above the item I was styling that I didn't notice affecting my items and I seem to have resolved it.
 The moment of truth will be hooking my JS back up to add tags, but I don't think that's going to get done today.

 UPDATE: I re-integrated the function and it seems to be working like a charm...
 Once.
 When you attempt to add a second tag, the whole function goes ballistic and seems to add the new element 9 times.
 I'm not sure exactly why yet, but we're making progress!

+### 1/22/18
+By removing the for loop and simply allowing the verification function to write directly to the DOM, I seem to have solved the problem.
+I would have liked to figure out a way to use the more elegant solution of updating the DOM when the array of coffee qualities itself is updated, but this works for now.
+The styling needed fixing again, as it went a bit janky when multiple lines of tags were added.